restaumatic/purescript-specular/README.md

 - Programs written with Specular may be harder to understand for some people who prefer the single state variable approach.

+- Compared to Reflex, it has way less FRP combinators.

+- Creating recursive data flows is more cumbersome than in Reflex, because PureScript has eager evaluation and no `RecursiveDo`.

 - It's immature and not popular, and may have bugs.